 YES.
 China requires a visa for all US citizens which students must obtain themselves before departure.
 Rustic Pathways will provide you with Information about obtaining your visa along with your acceptance letter, but cannot apply for your visa for you.
 If your stay in China is longer than 30 days, please contact our office for information regarding additional visa requirements.
 Students who are not traveling on a US passport should check online for their visa requirements.

-This trip passes through Beijing, Xi’an, and Shanghai in eastern China.
+This trip passes through Beijing and Xi’an.

 Rustic Pathways does not make recommendations regarding immunizations.
 We strongly suggest that you consult with a travel doctor or your family physician for medical recommendations based on the area where the student will be traveling (as listed above).
 You can also check the Center for Disease Control website athttp://www.cdc.gov for more information.